 If you live in a hurricane-prone area, it's important to have the right supplies on hand, make sure your home and belongings are protected with insurance and hurricane-proof your home to lessen the damage.

 Upgrading your home or business with storm-resistant features will help you avoid hurricane damage.
 You may also get a discount on your homeowners, windstorm and flood insurance.

 - Secondary water resistance

-Depending on where you live, and your insurer, you may need a combination of homeowners, flood and windstorm insurance policies to protect your home against the different forms of damage a hurricane may cause.
-This is because most homeowners policies specifically exclude flood damage, and insurers may exclude damage from wind and hail may not be covered by your home insurance in places that have a lot of storms, like Florida and Texas.
+Depending on where you live and your insurer, you may need to purchase multiple insurance policies to protect your home from hurricane damage.
+This is because most standard homeowners insurance policies don't cover flood damage.
+Additionally, damage from wind and hail may not be covered by your home insurance in places that have a lot of storms, like Florida and Texas.

 - Nonperishable food

 - First aid kit

 - Candles and matches

 - Any tools needed to turn off utilities